fabquenneville/scripts-fabq/README.md

 - **pages/static/**: This directory contains static images used throughout the pages in the repository.
 These images are copyrighted to me and may be used to enhance the visual appeal of the documentation and guides.

 - **requests/errors/**: Similar to the `pages/errors/` directory, this contains error pages structured as requests for software like HAProxy.

+- **setups/**: A collection of markdown files containing notes on configuring servers, including:
+  - `debian_setup_aptly.md`: Comprehensive guide for installing Aptly on Debian.
+  - `debian_setup_gitea.md`: Comprehensive guide for installing Gitea on Debian.

 ## 📖 Documentation